Fishery Officer Career: Training and Recruitment

 The Department recruits and develops candidates to become Fishery Officers.
 Successful candidates are initially recruited as Cadets and progress from the GT-02 to GT-04 group and level contingent upon successful classroom and field training.
 Training is for a duration of approximately 34 months through the departmental "Fishery Officer Career Progression Program" (FOCPP).

-The FOCPP classroom training portion is approximately 17 weeks.
-Skills are acquired in areas such as fish identification, conducting patrols, communication, negotiation and enforcement methods in support of the department's mandate to conserve and protect fisheries resources.
+The FOCPP classroom training portion is approximately 18 weeks.
+Skills are acquired in areas such as fish identification, fishing gear, marine emergency duties, acts and regulations, enforcement methods and use of force (including firearms training and mandatory exposure to OC spray).
 The training is delivered in government facilities such as the Coast Guard College in Sydney, Nova Scotia.
-The last nine-week component of the training is delivered at the RCMP Academy in Regina, Saskatchewan.
+The last ten-week component of the training is delivered at the RCMP Academy in Regina, Saskatchewan.

 Candidates may be required to reimburse part of the travel, room and board, and other costs related to their FOCPP classroom training if they: